-Print course description ECTS credits: 9.0 Instruction language: English Coordinator: E. Ambrosino Teaching methods: Lecture(s), PBL Assessment methods: Attendance, Written exam Keywords: Changing disease trends; communicable diseases; non-communicable diseases; policies

-Fac.
-Health, Medicine and Life Sciences Epidemiology/Methodology/Policy Advocacy/Statistics 2
+• E. Ambrosino

+Lecture(s), PBL

+Attendance, Written exam

+$Changing\ disease\ trends;\ communicable\ diseases;\ non-communicable\ diseases;\ policies$

 Course EPH1222 includes the Specialized Competency Lines (SCLs) Research Methodology, Statistics, Epidemiology and Policy Advocacy as taught in period 2.
 This SCLs are interwoven with the main course EPH1022 "Communicable and non-communicable diseases in the EU and WHO Euro".
 For a description of this main course we refer to EPH1022.